ZhangTeng2009/triangles-and-modularity-density/README.md

 4) Algorithm1.m: The function detecting community based on spectral clustering;

-5) Algorithm2.m: The function detecting community based on NMF;）
+5) Algorithm2.m: The function detecting community based on NMF;

 6) DirectionalBreakup.m: The function returns the bidirectional, unidirectional, and undirected versions of the adjacency matrix A;